-Film and Media Studies, Science and Technology Studies, Cultural Studies, AI / Machine Learning, Big Data, Image Recognition, Computer Vision, Eye Tracking
+Internet Studies, Science and Technology Studies, Media Studies, Cultural Studies, AI / Machine Learning, Big Data, Image Recognition, Computer Vision

-Dr. Alexander Monea is an Assistant Professor serving jointly in George Mason's English Department and Cultural Studies Department.
+Dr. Alexander Monea is an Assistant Professor serving jointly in George Mason's English Department and Cultural Studies Program.
 He researches the history and cultural impacts of computers and digital media.
+He is also an Ethics, Equity, and Trust Area Editor for Data & Policy.
 He received his PhD in Communication, Rhetoric, & Digital Media from North Carolina State University.

-My current book project examines how heteronormative biases get embedded in the machine vision algorithms and content filters that control the flow of content we encounter online.
+My book The Digital Closet: How the Internet Became Straight examines how heteronormative biases get embedded in the computer vision algorithms and content filters that control the flow of content we encounter online.
 It examines everything from the anti-porn coalition of Christian conservatives and Alt-Right groups to the bias in datasets and algorithms that filter content to instances of sex educational and artistic materials being rendered invisible online.

-My other recent work includes an article on how race becomes hypervisible or invisible in machine vision systems, an article on how eye-tracking technologies came to define our contemporary notions of 'attention', and a methodological article on how to study black boxed algorithms.
+My other recent work includes The Prison House of the Circuit: Politics of Control from Analog to Digital, a co-authored book on the logic of the circuit and its role in governance and statecraft, Amazon: At the Intersection of Culture and Capital, a co-edited book on Amazon.com, an article on how race becomes hypervisible or invisible in machine vision systems, and an article on how eye-tracking technologies came to define our contemporary notions of 'attention'.

-Monea, A. (Forthcoming).
+Monea, A. (2021).
 Captured Time: Eye Tracking and the Attention Economy.
 In Volmar, A. & Stine, K. (Eds.)
 Hardwired Temporalities.
 Amsterdam, Netherlands: Amsterdam University Press.
+(VIEW)

 Monea, A. (2019).
 Race and computer vision.
 In Sudmann, A. (ed.)
 The democratization of artificial intelligence: Net politics in the era of learning algorithms (pp. 189–208).
 Bliefield, Germany: Transcript (distributed by Columbia University Press).
 (VIEW)